data-apis/scipy-2023-presentation/paper.rst

 - Real floating-point: `float32` and `float64`.
 - Complex floating-point: `complex64` and `complex128`.

+These dtypes were chosen because they are the most widely adopted set across existing array libraries.
+Additional dtypes may be considered for addition in future versions of the standard.

 Additionally, a conforming library should have "default" integer and floating-point dtypes, which is consistent across platforms.
 This is used in contexts where the result data type is otherwise ambiguous, for example, in